Cyfrifiadureg a Rheoli TG gyda Lleoliad (MSc)

 - The opportunity to undertake a conversion course in Computing and IT.

-- It provides an intensive course specifically designed for those who wish to move into computing and IT management from another discipline.
+- Designed for those who wish to move into computing and IT management from another discipline.

 - Professionally accredited by the BCS, the Chartered Institute for IT.